brayan-duwe/brayan-duwe/README.md

 ## About Me

-I enjoy learning and building software, currently exploring **Python and Swift**, and I also have experience with **HTML, CSS, and JavaScript**.
+I enjoy learning and building software, and solving problems using new technologies.
-I enjoy learning new technologies, solving problems, and building useful applications.
+I'm currently exploring **Python and Swift**, and I also have experience with **HTML, CSS, and JavaScript**.

 ---